syyyr/gdb-ctest/README.md

 ```

 ## Information/caveats
-- Run this in the same directory where you would run ctest.
+- Run this in the same directory where you would run _ctest_.
 - The test must have at most one `FIXTURES_REQUIRED`.
 - The fixture must have at most one `FIXTURES_SETUP` and at most one `FIXTURES_CLEANUP`.
 - That means that you can run tests that have `ENVIRONMENT` but no fixtures.
-- You can run gdb repeatedly (before ending it), if your test doesn't depend on redoing fixtures on every run.
+- You can run the inside _gdb_ repeatedly, if your test doesn't depend on redoing fixtures on every run.